John-Abbott-College/1P6-Notes/Markdown/07_pseudocode_comments_coding_process.md

 // Names are found in the second last column in the table nameColumn = tableSize - 2
 ```

+### Who is your audience?

+When writing comments, ask yourself "Who will have to read this in the future?"
+- Future self?
+- Teacher?
+- Co-worker?

+> **As a general rule**, write comments for a slightly less skilled version of yourself who will be reading the code 1 year from now.

 ### Comment Syntax